icinganalysis/icinganalysis.github.io/content/conclusions_of_the_instruments_thread.md

 As we saw in ["Conclusions of the Cylinder Thread"]({filename}cylinder_thread_wrap_up.md), cylinder instruments are still used today (although not so much the rotating multicylinder).

+## Related

+The next thread in the NACA review series is the [Ice Protection Thread](ice%20protection.md).

 ##Notes: